JacobTheis/secret-shopper/PLANNING-DOC.md

         "schema": {
             "type": "object",
             "community": {
                 "name": {
                     "type": "string",
                     "description": "The name of the community"
                 },
                 "overview": {
                     "type": "string",
                     "description": "A brief summary or description of the community."
                 },
                 "url": {
                     "type": "string",
-                  "description": "The link to the community"s homepage or relevant page."
+                    "description": "The link to the community's homepage or relevant page."
                 },
                 "application_fee": {
                     "type": "number",
                     "description": "The fee charged to prospects for applying to live in the community."
                 },
                 "application_fee_source": {
                     "type": "string",
                     "description": "The source url of the application fee.
 This is usually a link to the payment processor."
                 },
                 "administration_fee": {
                     "type": "number",
                     "description": "The one time fee charged to prospects for administrative purposes."
                 },
                 "administration_fee_source": {
                     "type": "string",
                     "description": "The source url of the administration fee.
 This is usually a link to the payment processor."
                 },
                 "membership_fee": {
                     "type": "number",
                     "description": "The recurring fee charged to residents for membership in the community.
 Sometimes called a resident benefits package or amenity package."
                 },
                 "membership_fee_source": {
                     "type": "string",
                     "description": "The source url of the membership fee.
 This is usually a link to the payment processor."
                 },
                 "pet_policy": {
                     "type": "string",
-                  "description": "The community"s policy and fees on pets."
+                    "description": "The community's policy and fees on pets."
                 },
                 "pet_policy_source": {
                     "type": "string",
                     "description": "The source url of the pet policy.
-This is usually a link to the community"s pet policy page."
+This is usually a link to the community's pet policy page."
                 },
                 "self_showings": {
                     "type": "boolean",
                     "description": "Whether the community offers self-showings."
                 },
                 "self_showings_source": {
                     "type": "string",
                     "description": "The source url of the self-showings.
-This is usually a link to the community"s self-showing page."
+This is usually a link to the community's self-showing page."
                 },
                 "office_hours": {
                     "type": "string",
                     "description": "The office hours of the community."
+                },
+                "resident_portal_sofware_provider": {
+                    "type": "string",
+                    "description": "The software provider for the resident portal."
                 },
                 "community_pages": {
                     "type": "array",
                     "description": "A list of pages associated with the community.", "items": {